feathersjs/docs/databases/readme.md

   - Apache Cassandra
   - GraphQL

-Every database adapters supports [pagination, sorting and selecting](pagination.md) and [advanced querying](querying.md) out of the box and can be [easily extended](extending.md) with custom functionality.
-Any error (like validation errors) will also be converted to Feathers errors and passed to the client automatically.
+Every database adapters supports a common way for [pagination, sorting and selecting](pagination.md) and [advanced querying](querying.md) out of the box and can be [easily extended](extending.md) with custom functionality.
+Errors from the adapters (like ORM validation errors) will be passed seamlessly to clients.